Vratislav/move-set-manager/README.md

 **Disclaimer**: The Move Set Manager has been tested only on MacOS.
 Feel free to try it on different operating systems.

+#### From prebuilt binaries
+You can download the prebuilt binaries from the [releases page](https://github.com/Vratislav/move-set-manager/releases).

+Only MacOs binaries are available at the moment.

+#### From source code

 1.  **Clone the repository:**
     ```bash
     git clone https://github.com/Vratislav/move-set-manager.git